LambdaHack/LambdaHack/GameDefinition/PLAYING.md

 They gradually introduce exploration, stealth and melee combat, helping the player develop his repertoire of squad formations and move patterns, suitable for different tactical contexts.
-When the player loses, it helps to scan the defeat message of the scenario for hints of strategies known to work in the given tactical context.
+When the player loses, a defeat message for the scenario appears with hints about strategies known to work in the given tactical context.
 Alternatively, the player may postpone reading these messages and instead try to puzzle out the tactics himself --- this is not so hard, as there are not so many moving parts to figure, at least in the short scenarios.